ibexa/documentation-user/docs/content_management/content_model.md

 ---
-description: The Ibexa DXP content model relies on content items that are based on predefined content types.
+description: The Cohesivo content model relies on content items that are based on predefined content types.
 ---

 # Content model